Season: Winter

 Sunset time: 17:06 – 17:36

 January in Jinan has shorter days and longer nights, with an average day length of only about 9 hours.
-The average daily sunshine duration is less than 6 hours, from approximately 9:00 AM to 4:00 PM, with dusk gradually setting in after 4:00 PM.
-Most days are sunny, with clear skies and minimal fog.
-The sunlight is transparent, soft and bright.
-Even on occasional cloudy days, the sunlight won’t be blocked out.
+The average daily sunshine duration is less than 7 hours, from approximately 9:00 AM to 4:00 PM.
+Most days are sunny, with clear skies, soft and bright sunshine and minimal fog.
+Even on occasional cloudy days, the sunlight won’t be completely blocked.
+In these weather conditions, it’s easier to take amazing travel photos.

-Jinan, known as the “City of Springs”, boasts captivating snowscapes.
+If lucky, you may encounter captivating snowscapes.
 Ancient buildings with red walls are covered in white snow, giving the bald winter vibrant colors.
-The springs, gushing amidst the snow, emit white water steam, making them even more enchanting than during the rainy season.
+The springs, gushing amidst the snow, emit white water steam, making them even more enchanting.

-Travelers hesitate because of the under freezing temperatures.
-Even on sunny days, the biting cold wind steals the warmth of the sun, making it hard to withstand the frigid weather even when bundled up.
-Snowfall can easily lead to traffic congestion and icy roads which turns outdoor sightseeing into a chore.
+Travelers hesitate because of the freezing temperatures.
+Even on sunny days, the biting cold wind steals the warmth of the sun, making it hard to stay outdoor too long even when bundled up.
 Although the spring water remains super clear, the classic boat tours may be suspended due to low water levels.
-Furthermore, the withered flowers and trees diminish the overall beauty.
+Furthermore, trees are bare and natural scenery is not attractive.

 What to Wear in Jinan in January?